What Is Shrinkage Of Concrete?

 Autogenous shrinkage occurs due to no moisture movement from concrete paste under constant temperature.
 It is a minor problem of concrete and can be ignored.

-Factors Affecting Shrinkage:
+Factors Affecting Shrinkage Of Concrete:

 The shrinkage of concrete depends on several factors which are listed below.